philstab/GetandCleanDataProject/README.md

 The final step before reading out the data was to slightly expand some of the column descriptors using `gsub()` to futher satisfy criteria 4.

+## A note on my tidy data
 The output of the `write.table()` is a tidy data set in wide format, with each row being a (summarized) observation and each column being a unqiue and atomic variable.
 The first 3 columns are the subject, the activity code, and the text description of the activity and the next 66 variables are the summaries of the variables specificed in criteria 2.
-See section 2.3 of this paper by Wickham for the definition of tidy data https://vita.had.co.nz/papers/tidy-data.pdf
+See **section 2.3** of this paper by Wickham for the definition of tidy data https://vita.had.co.nz/papers/tidy-data.pdf